Why this investment was needed

-Due to standing water, the runways have at times had to close during the winter months.
-Specialist consultants were employed to review and recommend improvement works that would resolve this.
-After a lengthy geological and technical study, they concluded that many areas become waterlogged because water is unable to penetrate the top 18 inches of the surface due to compaction.
-Below the surface compaction however, there is relatively free draining gravel.
+Specialist consultants were employed to review and recommend a solution.
+After detailed geological and technical studies, they concluded that many areas become waterlogged because water is unable to penetrate the top 18 inches of the surface due to compaction.
+Below the surface compaction there is relatively free draining sub soil.